HabanaAI/Habana_Custom_Kernel/README.md

 ## Kernels Performance Measure
 The new test core feature can be used to measure the custom kernels performance when set env variable TPC_RUNNER (make sure hardware and driver are installed correctly).
 A json file will be created after running the test.
 You can load the json file to https://hltv.habana.ai/ and visually check the performance.
 We also provide a script (run_kernel_perf_test.py) to measure and report the TPC custom kernel performance numbers.
 Please check the scripts/ in this repo to find more details how to use the script.

-## Tensorflow Custom Ops
+## Custom Ops for Tensorflow and PyTorch
-The user also can develop their own TF custom ops using their own TPC kernels.
-In this custom kernel project, we provide several custom kernel examples, such as custom_div (division), relu6_fwd (relu6 forward path) and relu6_bwd (relu6 backward path).
-Please visit [TensorFlow Custom OPs Examples](https://github.com/HabanaAI/Model-References/tree/master/TensorFlow/examples/custom_op) for more details and make sure add your custom kernel path to environment variable GC_KERNEL_PATH, like export GC_KERNEL_PATH=/path/to/your_so/libcustom_tpc_perf_lib.so:/usr/lib/habanalabs/libtpc_kernels.so.
+The user also can develop their own Tensorflow and PyTorch custom ops using their created TPC kernels.
+In this custom kernel project, we provide several custom kernel examples, such as custom_div (division), relu6_fwd/relu_fwd (relu6/relu forward path) and relu6_bwd/relu_bwd (relu6/relu backward path).
+Please visit [TensorFlow Custom OPs Examples](https://github.com/HabanaAI/Model-References/tree/master/TensorFlow/examples/custom_op) and [PyTorch Custom Ops Examples](https://github.com/HabanaAI/Model-References/tree/master/PyTorch/examples/custom_op/custom_relu) for more details and make sure add your custom kernel path to environment variable GC_KERNEL_PATH, like export GC_KERNEL_PATH=/path/to/your_so/libcustom_tpc_perf_lib.so:/usr/lib/habanalabs/libtpc_kernels.so.